hyuncat/hyuncat/README.md

 ### Hello!
 My name is Sarah Hong, and I'm a 2nd year undergraduate at Columbia University double majoring in computer science and applied mathematics.
-I'm interested in machine learning and linear subpaces!
+I'm interested in machine learning and linear algebra!

 <img src="./assets/snorlax.gif" alt="snorlax" width="120"/>